Being a mompreneur is tough.

-- Make friends with a local mom in a similar situation.
+Make friends with a local mom in a similar situation.
 I have a wonderful SAHM-friend down the street from me who is there whenever I need her.
-Sadly I can't help her out as often, so I make sure I don't take advantage of her kindness.
-But, there's been plenty of times that she's brought my oldest home from the bus stop for us, and we've done the same for her.
+Sadly I can't help her out as often (mainly because her son is allergic to our cat), so I make sure I don't take advantage of her kindness.
+But, there has been plenty of times that she's brought my oldest home from the bus stop for us, and we've done the same for her.
 Every little thing helps.

 Find someone you can work together with, or trade off childcare now and then.
 It definitely makes work and life a lot less stressful.

-Same thing goes with people who eat, sleep, and breathe revolving around their children.
+Same thing goes with people who eat, sleep, and breathe their lives revolving around their children.
 That'll lead to a high likeliness of a 35-year-old adult-child who still lives at home with the parents.